Children’s films as educational tools

 The films that will probably come to mind will be from Disney, Pixar, etc. They are fantastic options and many of their titles will become important references for most children.
 There are though, many more studios that produce children’s films that you and your children can enjoy together.
 Here are a few examples:

-Inside Out.
 One of the more recent Pixar films and also one of their greats.
-Inside Out introduces children to emotions that aren’t always present in children’s films, such as sadness, depression, what we gain and lose as we get older etc. All done though in a fun, sweet and emotional way.
+Inside Out introduces children to emotions that aren’t always present in children’s films, such as sadness, depression, what we gain and lose as we get older, etc. All done though in a fun, sweet, and emotional way.
 Both children and parents may shed a few tears with this film.

-Hook.
 This a film that all ages will enjoy, directed by Steven Spielberg, accompanied by music from the great John Williams.
-Hook tells the story of an old Peter Pan, who has forgotten about his past adventures as a young boy… This film provides laughs, emotions and demonstrates the importance of friendships, all in one.
-It is simply a must see!
+Hook tells the story of an old Peter Pan, who has forgotten about his past adventures as a young boy… This film provides laughs, emotions, and demonstrates the importance of friendships, all in one.
+It is simply a must-see!

-Brave.
 Another Disney Pixar film that introduces us to Princess Merida.
-She is strong, brave and independent, a great role model for children.
+She is strong, brave, and independent, a great role model for children.
 This film combines a fantastic storyline with many great educational values that are highly recommended.